link-u/cavif/README.md

 # cavif

-## **Sorry, this repository is no longer maintained due to the retirement of the main maintainer.
-There are some alternatives like `libavif-bin`.
+**Sorry, this repository is no longer maintained due to the retirement of the main maintainer.
 After some time, this repository will be archived.**

+**Ther source is currently maitained on avif-community by the maintaier.
+It's not a official community of AVIF codec.
+We take no resposibility the name of the community.**

+**This repository will be removed after 2023-01-31 to resolve the confusing situation.**

 |         | Status |
 |--|---|